Leonard Peltier: Indictments and trials for the murder of Aquash

 Earlier in 1975, AIM member Douglass Durham had been revealed to be an undercover FBI agent and dismissed from the organization.
 AIM leaders were fearful of infiltration.
 Other witnesses have testified that, when Aquash was suspected of being an informant, Peltier interrogated her while holding a gun to her head.
-Peltier and David Hill were said to have Aquash participate in bomb-making so that her fingerprints would be on the bombs.
+Peltier and David Hill were said to have had Aquash participate in bomb-making so that her fingerprints would be on the bombs.
 Prosecutors alleged in court documents that the trio planted these bombs at two power plants on the Pine Ridge Indian Reservation on Columbus Day 1975.

 During the trial, Nichols acknowledged receiving $42,000 from the FBI in connection with her cooperation on the case.
 She said it was compensation for travel expenses to collect evidence and moving expenses to be farther from her ex-husband Dennis Banks, whom she feared because she had implicated him as a witness.
 Peltier has claimed that Kamook Nichols committed perjury with her testimony.

-No investigation has been opened into the allegedly perjured testimony of Kamook Nichols, now married to a former FBI Chief Agent and living under the name Darlene Ecoffey.
+No investigation has been opened into the allegedly perjured testimony of Kamook Nichols, later married to a former FBI Chief Agent and living under the name Darlene Ecoffey.
 During the Looking Cloud trial, the Honorable Lawrence L. Piersol admitted the testimony with the following statement: "The requested testimony is hearsay, but I am going to admit it for a limited purpose only.
 This is a limiting instruction.
 It isn't admitted nor received for the truth of the matter stated.
 In other words, whether the rumor is true or not.
 It is simply received as to what the rumor was.
 So it is limited to what the rumor was, it is not admitted for the truth of the statement as to whether the rumor was true or not."

 On June 26, 2007, the Supreme Court of British Columbia ordered the extradition of John Graham to the United States to stand trial for his alleged role in the murder of Aquash.
 He was eventually tried by the state of South Dakota in 2010.
 During Graham's trial, Darlene "Kamook" Ecoffey said Peltier told both her and Aquash that he had killed the FBI agents in 1975.
 Ecoffey testified under oath, "He (Peltier) held his hand like this", she said, pointing her index finger like a gun, "and he said 'that (expletive) was begging for his life but I shot him anyway.'"
 Graham was convicted of murdering Aquash and sentenced to life in prison.